AscensionGameDev/Intersect-Documentation/src/content/docs/en-US/events/commands.md

 ---

 ## Movement
 These commands allow the manipulation of movement of the player or event.
+Many of these are useful to create scripted events such as an in-game cutscene.

 ### Warp Player
 Allows you to warp the player to a specific map and location.